Machine-learning-2021-KM007-LPU/int-247-km007-ca-2-santosh199518/README.md

 The result of image segmentation is a set of segments that collectively cover the entire image, or a set of contours extracted from the image (see edge detection).
 Each of the pixels in a region are similar with respect to some characteristic or computed property, such as color, intensity, or texture.

-# Some information about data
+# Some information about Dataset:
 # Attribute Description:
 -  region-centroid-col:  the column of the center pixel of the region.
 - region-centroid-row:  the row of the center pixel of the region.